Goltergaul/rs_benchmark/README.md

 # RsBenchmark

-TODO: Write a gem description
+This Gem was written to benchmark the James News aggregator system used at jamesapp.com

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to James's Gemfile:

     gem 'rs_benchmark'